-Proteasomes are multi-enzyme complexes that help clear abnormal, mutant, or cytotoxic proteins; several studies have shown that cancer cells are more reliant on proteasomes for protein clearance than normal cells.54-56 Pre-clinical studies of bortezomib (Velcade®, Takeda Millennium) showed a direct inhibition of MM cell lines that had shown resistance to other therapies; it was approved for use in relapsed MM patients in 2003.
-Carfilzomib (Kyprolis®, Onyx/Amgen) is a newer-generation PI that was approved in 2015 for use with lenalidomide and dexamethasone in patients with 1-3 prior lines of treatment.
-Unlike bortezomib, carfilzomib irreversibly binds to the proteasome, which may provide more sustained inhibition.
-The most recent entrant to the class is ixazomib (Ninlaro®, Takeda Millennium), a reversible inhibitor of the $\beta_5$ subunit of the proteasome that was approved in 2015 for use with lenalidomide and dexamethasone in patients with a approved in 2015 for use approved in 2015 for use the proteasome that was approved in 2015 for use with lenalidomide and dexamethasone in patients is interversible inhibitor.
-The most recent entrant to the class is ixazomib (Ninlaro®, Takeda Millennium), a reversible inhibitor of the $\beta_5$ subunit of the proteasome that was approved in 2015 for use with lenalidomide and dexamethasone in patients with at least one prior line of treatment.
+Proteasomes are multi-enzyme complexes that help clear abnormal, mutant, or cytotoxic proteins; several studies have shown that cancer cells are more reliant on proteasomes for protein clearance than normal cells.54-56 Pre-clinical studies of bortezomib (Velcade[®], Takeda Millennium) showed a direct inhibition of MM cell lines that had shown resistance to other therapies; it was approved for use in relapsed MM patients in 2003.
+Carfilzomib (Kyprolis[®], Onyx/Amgen) is a newer-generation PI that was approved in 2015 for use with lenalidomide and dexamethasone in patients with 1-3 prior lines of treatment.
+Unlike bortezomib, carfilzomib irreversibly binds to the proteasome, which may provide more sustained inhibition.57 The most recent entrant to the class is ixazomib (Ninlaro[®], Takeda Millennium), a reversible inhibitor of the β_5 subunit of the proteasome that was approved in 2015 for use with lenalidomide and dexamethasone in patients with a approved in 2015 for use approved in the proteasome that was approved in 2015 for use with lenalidomide approvement.
+Unlike bortezomib, carfilzomib irreversibly binds to the proteasome, which may provide more sustained inhibition.57 The most recent entrant to the class is ixazomib (Ninlaro[®], Takeda Millennium), a reversible inhibitor of the β_5 subunit of the proteasome that was approved in 2015 for use with lenalidomide and dexamethasone in patients with at least one prior line of treatment.
 While bortezomib and carfilzomib require parenteral administration, ixazomib is an oral agent, which allows for all-oral triplet combination therapy.